LBHackney-IT/social-care-architecture/docs/runbooks/case-viewer/development/connect-to-social-care-case-viewer-api.md

 You will require the URL endpoint and the API Key value in order to be able to communicate with the API

 --------------------------------------------------------

-To see an example of constructing a request object to send the